dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-align-a-control-to-the-edges-of-forms-at-design-time.md

   - "custom controls [Windows Forms], docking using designer"
   - "Dock property [Windows Forms], aligning controls (using designer)" ms.assetid: 51f08998-5e3b-4330-be58-a4edd0eb60f4
+description: Learn how to align a control to the edges of forms at design time by setting the value of the Dock property.
 ---
 # How to: Align a Control to the Edges of Forms at Design Time